yugr/rust-slides/talk.md

     + "self-ref structs are not 0-cost" (https://www.youtube.com/watch?v=UrDhMWISR3w)
   * unable to take two mutable refs to different elements of std collections / slices
   * have to use indices (with runtime index checks penalty) instead of iterators
-  * as a result, ALL high-performance data structures use unsafe code to skip borrow checker
+  * as a result, ALL high-performance data structures use unsafe code to skip borrow checker (see [this](https://internals.rust-lang.org/t/goals-and-priorities-for-c/12031/52))
 - Integer overflows are defined (wrapping) in release
   * so no loop optimizations based on signed overflow
 - slower (safer?) library defaults: